 WHAT DOES A NORMAL SCHOOL DAY LOOK LIKE?

-At BOS school children from 3 to 12 year old can have the time and freedom to grow up and become self-aware and autonomous adults.
+At BOS school children from 3 to 12 year old (for the moment) can have the time and freedom to grow up and become self-aware and autonomous adults.

 In this environment, children can do what they are really passionate about and develop their talents.
 They can also acquire competencies that will be very useful all along their life: self-awareness (what do they like, what are they good at), setting goals and find ways to accomplish them, live and cooperate with people with different ages.